-While I’m sure there are other mouse pads that work great and come in more colors than black, there are the two mouse pads that fit my criteria the best.
-First, the Belkin WaveRest gel mouse pad and then the Quality Selection mouse pad.
+While I’m sure there are other mouse pads that work great and come in more colors than black, these are the two mouse pads that fit my criteria the best.

 - Mouse pad (THIS is the Belkin one I used, and here’s the other one I also bought before I decided I wanted the larger one.
 Both had great grips!)